mqttproject/mqttproject/MANUAL.md

 ```
 #Header "general" will hold the general configuration
 [general]
+#This will be generated during runtime.
+Dont touch it.
+id = ""
 #Interface that you want to use for the creation of the network
 interface = ""